young-geng/EasyLM/docs/README.md

 # EasyLM Documentations
-EasyLM is a framework for pre-training, fine-tuning, and evaluating and serving large language models in JAX/Flax.
-EasyLM is designed to be easy to use by hiding the complexities of distributed model/data parallelism but exposing the core training and inference details of large language models, making it easy to customize.
+EasyLM is a framework for pre-training, fine-tuning, evaluating, and serving large language models in JAX/Flax.
+EasyLM is designed to be easy to use by hiding the complexities of distributed model/data parallelism while exposing the core training and inference details of large language models, making it easy to customize.
 EasyLM can scale up LLM training to hundreds of TPU/GPU accelerators without the need to write complicated distributed training code.